joeyblue27/ShipTrek_NES/README.md

 # ShipTrek_NES
-Sapce ship game for the N.E.S.
+Space ship game for the N.E.S.